xavier-orcutt/FlatironCleaner/README.md

 ### General Processor (Coming Soon)

-For cancer types without a dedicated processor, we provide a general processor that implements standard cleaning methods:
+For cancer types without a dedicated processor, I have provide a general processor:

 ```python
 from flatiron_cleaner.general import DataProcessorGeneral

 ```

-The general processor includes all standard methods but makes fewer assumptions.
+The general processor includes only standard methods and tends to makes fewer assumptions about the data.

 ## Processing Methods

 ### Standard Methods

-The following methods are available across all processor classes:
+The following methods are available across all processor classes, including the general processor:

 | Method | Description | File Processed |
 |--------|-------------|----------------|